ryaka/rheakara/content/blog/h1b.md

 ### There was little to no growth from 2016-2017

-The number of applications went from around 295,000 to 300,000, which is within the margin of error.
+The number of applications went from around 295,000 to 300,000 (within the margin of error).

 ### Computer / software related professions are hot